wuyuwenj/browser-cron/README.md

-# Browser Automation Platform
+# BrowserCron

-AI-powered browser automation platform built with Next.js and Browser Use Cloud.
-Schedule and run web automation tasks using natural language.
+Schedule AI agents to browse the web for you.
+Automate any website with natural language and cron scheduling - powered by Browser Use Cloud.

 ## Features